 MUS 133.
 JAZZ ENSEMBLE.
 Study and performance of standard and experimental literature from all styles of the Afro-American idiom.
 Emphasis on Caribbean, jazz and jazz/rock styles.
 Three hours per week.
 Prerequisite: Audition.
 (May be repeated for credit.)
-1 credit

 MUS 134.
 STEEL BAND ENSEMBLE.
 A review of the historical background of pan and the study and performance of standard and contemporary literature for steel band with emphasis on Caribbean and West Indian repertoire.
 Prerequisites: Knowledge and skill on the steel pan, and admission by audition.
-1 credit

 MUS 140.
 CLASS STEEL PAN.
 The student examines techniques and methods essential to the mastery of the steel pan.
 Emphasis will be placed on the historical and artistic development of the instrument as a performance medium, ensemble participation, and skills related to reading music.
-1 credit piano, woodwinds, brass and percussion.
-One hour lesson per week.
-Courses must be taken in sequence.
-Open to all students.
-2-2, 2-2, 2-2, 2-2 credit

 MUS 151-152.
 CLASS GUITAR.
 Basic instruction in guitar performance for beginners and intermediate guitarists.
 The courses are designed for non-music majors and community residents interested in studying folk and popular guitar styles.

 1-1 credit

 MUS 161-162, 261-262, 361-362, 461-462.
 APPLIED MUSIC.
 Vocal, keyboard and instrumental instruction in the student's principal area of music study.
-The areas of instruction are as follows: voice,
+The areas of instruction are as follows: voice, piano, woodwinds, brass and percussion.
+One hour lesson per week.
+Courses must be taken in sequence.
+Open to all students.